pedroascenso/my-irc/README.md

 ## Contributing

-Contributions to MyIRC are always welcome!
+Contributions to are always welcome!
 If you find a bug or want to suggest an enhancement, please submit an issue.
 If you'd like to contribute code, please fork the repository and create a pull request.

 ## License